 - Be flexible and go with the flow.
 Be open to greasy spoon restaurants and weird tourist sites.
 You never know when you're going to have the meal of your life or be blown away by some super silly monument.

-All family or work vehicles should have a car emergency kit on board.
+Make sure you have a good car emergency kit on board.
 Here is a list of essential emergency supplies to include:

 - Survival blankets and warm clothing